ginstrom/phaser-game/cline_docs/codebaseSummary.md

 - `/exit`: Handle game exit, optionally saving the game

 ## Recent Significant Changes
+- [2025-03-07] Implemented enum-based type system for game entities using a shared JSON configuration
+- [2025-03-07] Created a shared config directory with enums.json for synchronizing enums between backend and frontend
+- [2025-03-07] Updated backend models and services to use enum types for planet types, galaxy sizes, and difficulty levels
+- [2025-03-07] Modified Docker configuration to mount the config directory in containers
 - [2025-03-07] Fixed failing unit tests by correcting the Graphics object creation in InputField.ts and updating the Phaser mock
 - [2025-03-07] Created test.sh script to simplify running tests with support for frontend, backend, and various options
 - [2025-03-07] Enhanced the new game window with a proper form interface, including input fields and dropdown selects